 Before we start, I must clarify I mention Vanguard a lot.
-That’s just because they are the platform I use and I am familiar with them, the method below should work with other platforms too and I heard it works with Fidelity as well.
-Anyway, back to “increasing” your ISA allowance.
+That’s just because they are the platform I use and I am familiar with them.
+The method below should work with other platforms too and I heard it works with Fidelity as well.
+Anyway, back to our main topic- how to “increase” your ISA allowance using fees.

-Just over a week ago, I received a new message from Vanguard, which I use to manage my ISA (individual savings account), it was just a letter telling me my fees are due but it included a very interesting piece of information I wasn’t aware of.
+Just over a week ago, I received a new message from Vanguard.
+I use Vanguard to manage my ISA (individual savings account).
+It was just a letter telling me my fees are due but it included a very interesting piece of information I wasn’t aware of.

 First, let me make sure we understand the terms ISA.
 If you know what an ISA is and understand it, please skip the “What is an ISA?” section.